-The ad below left appeared on the back cover of a number of comic books, including Action Comics and Strange Adventures.
-Curiously, this ad claims, "Aurora products are manufactured entirely in the U.S." I'm unclear as to how they could get away with that.
-Anyway, Aurora ran ads for their bus system, along with a plug for their building kits, in the Sunday comics section of some 1969 newspapers (center).
+Below left is an ad that appeared on the back cover of a number of comic books, including Action Comics and Strange Adventures.
+Curiously, this ad claims "Aurora products are manufactured entirely in the U.S." I'm unclear as to how Aurora got away with that.
+Anyway, they also ran ads for their bus system, along with a plug for their building kits, in the Sunday comics section of some 1969 newspapers (below right).

-An article written by Robert Schleicher appeared in the Hobbies section of the December 1967 issue of an unknown, small-format magazine.
-It reads something like an informercial for Postage Stamp Trains, which suggests Aurora may have commissioned it, although it does briefly mention other brands.
+An article written by Robert Schleicher appeared in the Hobbies section of the December 1967 issue of Popular Science.
 Incidentally, the author has published quite a few books on model railroading and slot cars.

 Aurora even ran a television spot, narrated by none other than Dick Cavett.
 While you dig the groovy 60s soundtrack, watch very carefully, because things will get a little trippy around the 0:38 mark: the sharp eye will spot a pair of Arnold Rapido diesels!
 And at 1:03 you'll see Arnold Rapido passenger cars.
 Evidently someone didn't get the memo.